 If the error affects only the first five digits of the debtor’s social security number, the debtor must:

-submit to the Clerk via paper copy (regardless of whether the case was commenced on paper or electronically) Official Form 121 along with either Official Form 106Dec or Official Form 202, reflecting the full and correct social security number.
-See Vt.
+submit to the Clerk a physical paper copy (regardless of whether the case was commenced on paper or electronically) Official Form 121 along with either Official Form 106Dec or Official Form 202, reflecting the full and correct social security number; see Vt.
 LBR 5003-1(b); see also Vt.
-LBR 1007-1(g).
+LBR 1007-1(g);

-serve upon all creditors, the case trustee, and United States trustee the amended Official Form 121, reflecting the full and correct social security number; and
+serve upon all creditors, the case trustee, and United States trustee the amended Official Form 121, reflecting the full and correct social security number;

-file a certificate of service with the Clerk certifying service of the amended Official Form 121 upon all creditors, the case trustee, and the United States trustee.
-The amended Official Form 121 should not be attached to the certificate of service because it should not become part of the public record.
+file a certificate of service with the Clerk certifying service of the amended Official Form 121 upon all creditors, the case trustee, and the United States trustee; and

+ensure the amended Official Form 121 is not attached to the certificate of service because it should not become part of the public record.

-If the error affects the last four digits of the debtor’s social security number, in addition to subparagraphs (1)(A) through (C) above, the debtor must also file with the Clerk an amended petition with the correct last four digits of the social security number.
+If the error affects the last four digits of the debtor’s social security number, in addition to subparagraphs (1)(A) through (D) above, the debtor must also file with the Clerk an amended petition with the correct last four digits of the social security number.

 Vt.
 LBR 1015-1.
 Joint Administration/Consolidation.